nojronatron/portfolio/README.md

 - Add recent projects.
 - Refactor styling to improve accessibility.
 - Refactor layout and style for a more responsive design.
-- Convert class-based components to functional componets.
+- Convert class-based components to functional componets and implements React Hooks instead.

 [v0.3.0] - 2-October-2024